RabbitSnore/CLIMR/README.md

 ## IMPORTANT NOTE

 Currently, the project is configured so that it will simulate data by default, rather than load real data.
-No actual data for the main replication studies have been collected.
+Data collection is ongoing.
 When data collection for the project is complete, the code will be updated to import the publicly available data set by default.

 # Technical Information